pypeit/PypeIt/doc/pypeit_par.rst

 ===========================  ================  ===========================================  ==============  ======================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================
 Key                          Type              Options                                      Default         Description
 ===========================  ================  ===========================================  ==============  ======================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================
+``add_missed_orders``        bool              ..
+False           If orders are not detected by the automated edge tracing, attempt to add them based on their expected positions on on the detector.
+Echelle spectrographs only.
 ``add_predict``              str               ..                                           ``nearest``     Sets the method used to predict the shape of the left and right traces for a user-defined slit inserted.
 Options are (1) ``straight`` inserts traces with a constant spatial pixels position, (2) ``nearest`` inserts traces with a form identical to the automatically identified trace at the nearest spatial position to the inserted slit, or (3) ``pca`` uses the PCA decomposition to predict the shape of the traces.
 ``add_slits``                str, list         ..                                           ..
 Add one or more user-defined slits.
 The syntax to define a slit to add is: 'det:spec:spat_left:spat_right' where det=detector, spec=spectral pixel, spat_left=spatial pixel of left slit boundary, and spat_righ=spatial pixel of right slit boundary.
 For example, '2:2000:2121:2322,3:2000:1201:1500' will add a slit to detector 2 passing through spec=2000 extending spatially from 2121 to 2322 and another on detector 3 at spec=2000 extending from 1201 to 1500.
 ``auto_pca``                 bool              ..
 True            During automated tracing, attempt to construct a PCA decomposition of the traces.
 When True, the edge traces resulting from the initial detection, centroid refinement, and polynomial fitting must meet a set of criteria for performing the pca; see :func:`pypeit.edgetrace.EdgeTraceSet.can_pca`.
 If False, the ``sync_predict`` parameter *cannot* be set to ``pca``; if it is not, the value is set to ``nearest`` and a warning is issued when validating the parameter set.